CFP – The “Voice from Below”. Workshop EHESS–CEFRES

 • papers on democratic political systems, in which forms of writing may respond to arbitrary constraints will also be considered, as this would better highlight what may be specific among populations subjected to the political violence of authoritarian systems.

-• You shall send a single PDF file titled “NAME_Cefres_2023” containing a CV (maximum two pages) and a brief description of the planned intervention (approximately 1.500 characters, including spaces).
+• You shall send a single PDF file titled “NAME_Cefres_2024” containing a CV (maximum two pages) and a brief description of the planned intervention (approximately 1.500 characters, including spaces).

-• The workshop will take place in person in Prague, but online participation will be possible in order to accommodate the selected participants.
+• The workshop will take place in person in Prague, but online participation will be possible.

 • The language of the workshop is English.
 Papers will be discussed by invited scholars.

-Please send your application by September 1st, 2024 to the following addresses: alain.blum@ehess.fr, claire.madl@cefres.czfalk.bretschneider@ehess.fr.
+Please send your application on September 30th, 2024 at the latest, to the following addresses: alain.blum@ehess.fr, claire.madl@cefres.czfalk.bretschneider@ehess.fr.

 More information: alain.blum@ehess.fr or claire.madl@cefres.cz